 Yago Vázquez Moraga was admitted to the Barcelona Bar Association in 2003.
 He has been a partner at the Spanish law firm Pintó Ruiz & Del Valle since 2014, and is one of its leading lawyers in the litigation and arbitration practice.
-He holds a master's in advanced studies in law from the University of Barcelona.
+He holds a master's in advanced studies in law (DEA) from the University of Barcelona.
 He specialises in procedural and sports law, and appears regularly before the Spanish courts in matters of a civil, corporate and administrative nature.
-He is a professor lecturing on sports law courses and master's degrees.
-He regularly participates in sports proceedings before the Court of Arbitration for Sport in Lausanne, Switzerland, assisting the court as ad hoc clerk.
-He also provides legal advice to clubs and professional athletes, both at a national and international level.
+He is a member of the Licences Committee of the Spanish Football League and a professor lecturing on sports law courses and masters.
+He regularly participates in sports proceedings before the Court of Arbitration for Sport in Lausanne (Switzerland), assisting the court as ad hoc clerk.
+He also provides legal advice to clubs and professional athletes, at both a national and international level.

-Calle de Beethoven, No. 13, 7th floor 08021 Barcelona Spain

-Tel: +34 93 241 3020

-Fax: +34 93 414 3885 / 1157 jlopez@pintoruizdelvalle.com yvazquez@pintoruizdelvalle.com www.pintoruizdelvalle.com
+Calle de Beethoven, No. 13, 7th Floor 08021 Barcelona Spain Tel: +34 93 241 30 20 Fax: +34 93 414 38 85 jlopez@pintoruizdelvalle.com yvazquez@pintoruizdelvalle.com www.pintoruizdelvalle.com an LBR business

-ISBN 978-1-912228-71-3
+SBN 978-1-83862-079-0